Location-Based Marketing, Geofencing, Geotargeting, and Geoconquesting Explained

 Car dealers have also become skilled at location-based marketing, prepped by a long history of trying to ensure their campaigns reach their local market.
 There are two primary audiences in automotive: those in the market for a new car and those that need their car serviced.

-Similar to the retail example with high average selling prices, automotive marketers know that once someone shows up on the lot to purchase a new car, their buying cycle is almost complete.
-For this reason, marketers use both real-time geofencing as well as geotargeting by looking back over a five to seven day period.
+Similar to the retail example with high average selling prices, automotive marketers know that once someone shows up on the lot to purchase a new car, they’re buying cycle is almost complete.
+For this reason, marketers use both real-time geofencing as well as geotargeting by looking back over a five to seven-day period.
 This shorter time window ensures they’re reaching people not only while their on the lot, but while they’re still considering their purchase.

 Food & Dining

-However, a local coffee shop could easily run campaigns to Starbucks and Dunkin audiences in order to win their business.
+However, a local coffee shop could easily run campaigns to Starbucks and Dunkin’ audiences to win their business.